Yamini2001/LeetCode-Solutions/README.md

 - Number of Smooth Descent Periods of a Stock
 - Maximum Profit for Trading Stocks with Discounts
 - Best Time To Buy and Sell Stock
 - Best Time To Buy Sell Stock using Strategy
+- Find All People With Secret

 ## Maximum Subarray